Our Mission and Goals

 Specialty Therapeutic Protocols

-Therapeutic protocols at the Epilepsy Center follow a multidisciplinary approach, with pharmacological, psychotherapeutic, technological, and social interventions, because for most patients there are multiple factors contributing to symptoms and placing them at risk for worse future outcomes.
-Such comprehensive protocols maximize benefit and minimize cost by assessing both the person and the environment they live in.
+Therapeutic protocols at the Sleep & Memory Center follow a multidisciplinary approach, with pharmacological, psychotherapeutic, technological, and social interventions, because, for most patients, there are multiple factors contributing to symptoms or placing them at risk for worse future outcomes.
+Such comprehensive protocols maximize benefit and minimize cost to patients by approaching the whole person and the environment they live in.

 Our Research Activities